On Identifying Identities

 People are that which they understand themselves to be; one ought to respect that a person is what they say they are, accept that and move on from the urge to police.
 There is not some other real identity buried back there that you can grasp hold of irrespective of what the person concerned says.
 You cannot fix an identity or change it or correct it, it just is - and trying to do so is particularly problematic in terms of marginalised identities, because that's a continuation of what the whole world is making a good go of.
 Trying is undermining not just someone's experience within the world, but something of their being.
 It takes some kind of bizarre embarrassment or self-assurance – or higher social placement - to continue to insist on referring and relating to a person incorrectly once they've told you otherwise.

 The denial and enforcement of identities functions in a unique way for younger people.
 To limit this to teenagers for the moment, this is a time during which one is reevaluating and changing and shaping and trying on identities.
 It's a delicate and extremely sensitive process.
 Interrupting that, trying to force that, can be extraordinarily damaging.
 And when those identities tie in with social oppression, there's a whole new level to negotiate and trying to alter the identity is that much worse.
 I'm hearing more and more from teenagers who are told they're too young to be disabled because they have their whole lives ahead of them and you surely can't be in that much pain and you haven't lived long enough to give up on life (which tells you a thing or two about what disability means to these people).
 Infotainment TV, in these parts at any rate, regularly features stories about trans teenagers asserting that they need therapy and are confused by this modern world and can't know if they're really trans yet, they're oh so young!
-There are seemingly endless stories about teenagers who are told that they can't really be gay, because, well, dear, you've never had a sexual experience with someone of the same sex, it's just a phase, you're too young to know what you're talking about.
+There are seemingly endless stories about teenagers who are told that they can't really be gay, because, well, dear, you've never had a sexual experience with someone of the same gender, it's just a phase, you're too young to know what you're talking about.
 And again and again and again the narrative repeats itself.

 What is it about youth that supposedly invalidates experience?
 No matter how long you've lived in the world, you've experience of your own being and your being in the world.
 That's experience no one else can possibly have.
 In order to build on and validate and explore that experience, teens need whatever advice and comfort and kindness we care to have.
 In going through the sensitive and overwhelming processes that make up the development and revealing of identities, teens should be allowed to do so peacefully and with support.